 Other research indicates that even younger generations are increasingly vigilant regarding the ways their data is used and consumers are on the verge of potentially disrupting the state of privacy.

-The GDPR, as a framework, offers a possibility to restore trust in the digital economy and, at least as important, enables organizations to improve their current data and security practices, which is crucial anyway in these times of hyper-connectivity where data as said has become more than just a crucial business asset and smooth and transparent processes lead to a perception of trust, efficiency and good business practices.
+The General Data Protection Regulation, as a framework, offers a possibility to restore trust in the digital economy and, at least as important, enables organizations to improve their current data and security practices, which is crucial anyway in these times of hyper-connectivity where data as said has become more than just a crucial business asset and smooth and transparent processes lead to a perception of trust, efficiency and good business practices.
 Obviously, improving current practices and processes with security, transparency, efficiency and people in mind, is also good for the bottom line and the effectiveness of the organization (in a digital economy) as such.

 Better security and information management lead to higher digital transformation success probability